robertsoli/SQL_Commands/Indexes.md

+## Indexes

-#### The indexes below are created for improving query performance on all tables in a database named Ecommerce Supply Chain
+#### The indexes below are created for improving query performance on all tables in a database named Ecommerce Supply Chain.

-#### Clustered Indexes will be created for each table to sort and store the data rows in the table based on their key values.
-- Add criteria for what constitutes a good selection of a clustered index

-#### Non-Clustered Indexes will be created for each table to improve query performance on frequently queried columns.
-- Add criteria for what constitutes a good selection of a non clustered index
+#### Selection criteria are based on the index being a unique identifier, and ideally ever increasing.

 ---

+**Clustered Indexes** will be created for each table to sort and store the data rows in the table based on their key values.

+Definition of a clustered index:

+- A clustered index sorts and stores the data rows of the table or view in order based on the clustered index key.
+The clustered index is implemented as a B-tree index structure that supports fast retrieval of the rows, based on their clustered index key values.

-##### We'll create a Clustered Index for the Customers table on customer_id
+##### A Clustered Index for the Customers table on customer_id

 ```sql